DUNE/dune-justin/docs/tutorials.dune.md

 proxy your jobscript will have there does not have write privileges itself.

-Let's rerun the Data Challenge 4 jobscript we used in the previous section, but this time use a local copy and run it interactively.
+Let's rerun the Data Challenge 4 jobscript we used in the previous section, but this time use a local file and run it interactively.
 First get a copy of the jobscript in your current directory:

     justin show-jobscript --jobscript-id dc4-vd-coldbox-top:default \